 If you find that your DNS server is not responding in Windows, you can check out the Windows Network Diagnostic tool.
 It will help you resolve your issue.

 Do let us know if you decide to change your DNS server and if you noticed a change in your browsing speed.
-And if you do use a 3rd party DNS provider like OpenDNS, Google DNS, etc, we’d love to hear your experiences about them.
+And if you do use a 3rd party DNS provider like OpenDNS, Google DNS, etc, we’d love to hear your experiences with them.